hadley/adv-r/Package-basics.md

 There are only three elements that you must have:

-* the `DESCRIPTION` file describes metadata about the package.
-This is described in the following section.
+* the `DESCRIPTION` file describes the package, and is detailed below.

 * the `R/` directory where your R code lives (in `.R` or `.r` files).
 See [[style|Style]] for information on how these should be formatted.